peteroupc/html3dutil/doc/H3DU.MathUtil.md

 ### (static) H3DU.MathUtil.mat4perspectiveHorizontal(fovX, aspectRatio, near, far)

 Returns a 4 &times; 4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>,
-given an X axis field of view.
+given an x-axis field of view.
-When just this matrix is used to transform vertices, the X, Y, and Z coordinates within the view volume (as is the case in WebGL) will range from -W to W (where W is the fourth component of the transformed vertex) and increase from left to right and bottom to top.
-For a matrix in which Z coordinates range from 0 to W, divide the 15th element of the result (zero-based index 14) by 2.
+When just this matrix is used to transform vertices, the x-, y-, and z-coordinates within the view volume (as is the case in WebGL) will range from -W to W (where W is the fourth component of the transformed vertex) and increase from left to right and bottom to top.
+For a matrix in which z-coordinates range from 0 to W, divide the 15th element of the result (zero-based index 14) by 2.

 This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.